ICAERUS-EU/uavgeo/README.md

 ortho
 ```

-When you are working with raw image files, you could also load a whole folder, using the datapipe methods from `torchdata`.
+When you are working with raw image files, you could also load a whole folder, using the datapipe methods from `torchdata` and `zen3geo`.

 ```python
 import torchdata